FAQ Category: Workers Compensation

 How Do You Know Your Workers’ Comp Rate Is Correct?

-That’s usually where the problem comes in.
-The workers’ comp insurance company is supposed to take all of your income from the 26 weeks (six...
+The workers’ comp insurance companies are supposed to take all of your income from the 26 weeks before your work related injury or injury or illness.
+The average...